twrecked/hass-aarlo/README.md

 ### Hiding Sensitive Data

 If you paste any debug logs into github it's a good idea to encrypt them before uploading them.
+You can do this one of two ways.

+#### Online

+You can encrypt your output on this [webpage](https://pyaarlo-tfa.appspot.com/).
+The page doesn't forward the output to me so you will have to copy and paste it into a bug report.

+#### Pyaarlo

 You can do this using the [pyaarlo](https://github.com/twrecked/pyaarlo) component.
 The easiest way to install it is in a virtual environment.
 The following steps will install Pyaarlo.